 Through my moon paintings, I was discovered by a publisher who produced my first book appropriately named Moon Book.
 Since then, Beau Soleil Press has published four art-gift books that center on my passion for animal welfare and land preservation.
 Also, every year I write, design and make fifty individualized handmade books of an annual edition that chronicles my artwork and adventures.

 The 25-year Handmade Book Series is the result of a convergence of events.
 First, documenting art has changed completely.
 After years as a career artist, I had mastered photographing my artwork with film.
 Almost overnight film was replaced with digital.
 Desiring something real that would not disappear into the ether, I decided to write about and print the jpegs in a book format.

-During the daunting task of coordinating my entire wedding at age 54, I declared that if I "survived" it I would create a project that documented my next 25 years as an artist and hence I initiated the 25 Year Handmade Book Series.
-To date, I have completed Volumes I through VIII which encapsulate the twists and turns of a life in the arts.
-Comprised of books of varied sizes and forms, the volumes chronicle every work of art I have made within each respective year.
-The series has provided me focus and encourages painting that follows my visual interests.
-Since 2008, every work of art that I have made has been published either as a manufactured book or in the 25 Year Handmade Book Series.
+Second, coordinating my wedding at age 54, I declared that if I survived the ordeal, I would create a project that documented my next 25-years as an artist.
+Voila, I started the 25-year Handmade Book Series.
+To date, I have completed Volumes I through XIIIwhich encapsulate the twists and turns of a life in the arts.
+The project consists of books of varying sizes and forms; the volumes chronicle every work of art I have made within each respective year.
+The series has provided me with a strong direction.
+Since 2008, every piece that I have created has been published, either as a manufactured book or in the 25-Year Handmade Book Series.

-Landscapes, portraits, florals, murals, and books.
+Landscapes, florals, repurposed materials, and handmade books.
 Experience the work of Emily Eve Weinstein.